Are there photos from the tour available?

 There are a few ways to buy a gift voucher for someone you love (or hate depending how you look at giving someone a gift to dive with sharks!).

-Gift vouchers can be purchased on the website by clicking the book now button on the tour you want, then follow the “Buy a Gift Voucher” button.
+Gift vouchers can be purchased on the website by clicking Gift Vouchers link at the top of the page.

 Is there any damage to the marine environment?